tedneward/Research/content/languages/index.md

 	Most object languages are imperative when defining methods, though this is not a requirement.

 * [**Functional**](/tags/functional): Characterized by mathematics-inspired functions as first-class concepts.
 Preference for expressions over statements, lazy execution, immutable values, and so on. | [Wikipedia](https://en.wikipedia.org/wiki/Functional_programming) | Some [reading](/reading/functional) | Functional programming brought us [monads](/reading/monads) and all the fun that goes with that.
 Frequently cites/builds off of the [lambda calculus](http://en.wikipedia.org/wiki/Lambda_calculus).
-* [**Metaprogramming**](/tags/metaobject) (aka MetaObject Protocol): Characterized by the idea that we can elevate "above" the object concept, in a variety of different ways: source generation, semantic macros, parametric polymorphism, and so on.
+* [**Metaprogramming**](/tags/metaobject) (aka [MetaObject Protocol](/reading/languages/metaobjectprotocol)): Characterized by the idea that we can elevate "above" the object concept, in a variety of different ways: source generation, semantic macros, parametric polymorphism, and so on.
 Many MOPs allow for the runtime manipulation of object instances or types without requiring recompilation.
+This is not quite the same as dynamic languages that allow us to build objects out of data and functions-as-values, but it's not too far away, either.
 * [**Probabalistic**](http://probabilistic-programming.org/wiki/Home?imm_mid=0e7ab9&cmp=em-prog-na-na-newsltr_20160910)
 "Make it easier to to probabilistic inference in custom models." | [Probabalistic Models of Cognition](https://probmods.org/) | ["TOWARDS COMMON-SENSE REASONING VIA CONDITIONAL SIMULATION: LEGACIES OF TURING IN ARTIFICIAL INTELLIGENCE"](https://arxiv.org/pdf/1212.4799v2.pdf)
 	Some [slides](https://tminka.github.io/papers/mlss2009/WinnMinka-ProbabilisticProgramming-slides.pdf) on the concept; they mention a Microsoft Research language, Csoft, that does not appear in Google, and reference [InferNET](/libraries/infernet.html) as being close to what Csoft was supposed to offer.